agnieszka-filip/Dance-Moves-App/README.md

 # Dance Moves App

-Dance Moves App is an Angular application which stores descriptions and photos of dance moves.
+Dance Moves App (available live [here](https://agnieszka-filip.github.io/Dance-Moves-App/)) is an Angular application which stores descriptions and photos of dance moves.
 Created with Angular, Bootstrap, TypeScript, SCSS and love! :heartpulse: